dream-gcm/usermanual/source/AppendixB.md

    \end{eqnarray}
 $$

 Where ${\bf TE}$ is time-mean difference between quadratic terms in the transients from the two runs.
 This is the transient eddy forcing anomaly, and it is easy to find for the entire model state vector.
 We know the time mean for both runs and we know the forcing perturbation.
 So we can work out ${\bf TE}$ using the same techniques as we used to find  above.
-Now we know both  and ${\bf TE}$, we can use them together and separately in perturbation experiments about the fixed basic state .
+Now we know both ${\bf f}_1$ and ${\bf TE}$, we can use them together and separately in perturbation experiments about the fixed basic state $\overline{\bf \Psi}_c$.
 You’ll probably find that the linear solution about this basic state to the forcing perturbation ${\bf f_1} + {\bf TE}$  is pretty close to the difference between the two GCM runs.
 I told you it was neat !

 ## B7.
 Forcing the annual cycle